andrerolfs/andrerolfs.github.io/index.md

 [Raspberry Pi / Retropie](raspberrypi.md)

-&emsp; I have a bunch Raspberry Pi systems I use for development and for playing Arcade classics.
+&emsp; I have a bunch of Raspberry Pi systems I use for development and for playing Arcade classics.

 &emsp; Here you find my notes / blog posts to thesew topics.